kpace622/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites shrink and grow depending on the size of the screen.
+Adaptive websites use media queries to set completely different styles based on the screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Applies when you are using adaptive web design.
+When you code your page for a mobile device first and then use media queries min-width to style the desktop that is mobile first.
+The opposite, using media query max-width would be desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It is essentially the equivalent of setting it to 10px which makes using rem very easy.
+For example, with font-size 62.5% 1rem would be 10px, 2rem would be 20px.

 4. How would you describe preprocessing to someone new to CSS?

+How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+ I didn’t think I would like it at first but I love less nesting.
+I also love the import file option, it makes working with large css files very easy.
+At the same time import has been a little difficult to get used to as it is easy to forget where you are in the code when you are in a specific .less file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.